Wrap up warm as snow, heavy rain and thunderstorms continue into Sunday

 Heavy snow warnings are in place for Canterbury and south of the Rangitata River, North Otago and Dunedin.

-Snow is forecast down to 300 metres with significant falls above 500 metres.
+Snow is forecast down to 300m with significant falls above 500m.

 Road snowfall warnings are also in place for Lewis Pass (SH7), Arthur's Pass (SH73), Porters Pass (SH73), Haast Pass (SH6), Lindis Pass (SH8), Crown Range Road, Milford Road (SH94) and Dunedin to Waitati Highway (SH1).